Week 3 takeaways: Panic time for Cowboys, Raiders?

 Saints QB Drew Brees breaks Brett Favre's record for career completions with an 18-yard pass to Michael Thomas.

-Even despite the loss, scoring at a high clip might have to be the formula for success the rest of the season, as it was during the Falcons' Super Bowl run in 2016.
+Despite the loss, scoring at a high clip might have to be the formula for success the rest of the season, as it was during the Falcons' Super Bowl run in 2016.
 Injuries have decimated the defense, with starting free safety Ricardo Allen suffering what appeared to be a significant leg injury Sunday.
 The offense needs to be explosive and find better success running the ball in order to keep the depleted defense off the field in Week 4 against Cincinnati. -- Vaughn McClure

 Philadelphia Eagles 20, Indianapolis Colts 16